-After doing a little bit of Google research (a new statistically insignificant method of acquiring knowledge quickly), I have concluded that there are as many opinions about the best potato latke recipe as there are viewpoints about how to manage the impending fiscal cliff.
-Fortunately, you needn’t waste your breath arguing over what method works best; just sort through the choices below and if you can’t decide, there are eight days of Chanukah – try them all.
-By the way, you can spell Hanukah at least eight different ways as well – so if you can’t decide, try them all too!
+After doing a lot of research, I have concluded that there are as many opinions about the best potato latke recipe as there are viewpoints about how to lose weight.
+Fortunately, you needn’t waste your breath arguing over what method works best.
+Just sort through the choices below or jump straight to my recipe at the end of the post.
+If you can’t decide, there are eight days of Chanukah – try them all.

 Each method and recipe offers at least one key component that makes it work.
 Below are my summaries of these helpful tips and the links to the recipe posts: